itaywol/SC-Workshop/README.md

    - Analyze profiles files again to verify the malicious payloads removed
    - Merge both PRs

+3. **Analyze The Malicous Source**
+   - Investigate the source of the miner payload, and find the malicous commit in the dependency repository

-3. **Enforce Signed Commits**
+4. **Enforce Signed Commits**
    - Restrict the acceptance of commits to the main branch to only those signed with approved keys.

-4. **Bonus - Analyze The Malicous Source**
-   - Investigate the source of the miner payload, and find the malicous commit in the dependency repository

 ## Phase 3: Critical Vulnerability Emerged
 ### Scenario